Blackburn with Darwen Borough Council -

 Across Blackburn with Darwen, a diverse public estate sits at the heart of community life, supporting essential services through family hubs, leisure facilities, and specialist centres for children and young adults with SEND.
 Many of these buildings were never designed for a low-carbon future, yet all must continue operating safely, reliably, and without disruption.

 As expectations around energy performance and carbon reduction accelerate, the challenge is no longer whether to decarbonise, but how to do so while balancing ambition with operational reality.
-This programme set out to redefine how heat decarbonisation could be planned and delivered across a live, sensitive estate, shifting from isolated upgrades toward a coordinated, fundable strategy for long-term change.
+This programme set out to redefine how decarbonisation and M&E replacement could be planned and delivered across a live, sensitive estate, shifting from isolated upgrades toward a coordinated, fundable strategy for long-term change.
+The work formed part of a wider, citywide approach to understanding asset condition, risk and performance, creating a consistent evidence base to inform long-term investment and replacement planning.

 Our Approach